imazzine/cli/README.md

 > `zz add command ~/zz-plugins/tmp.js`

-`add` command will resolve absolute path, locally and globally installed node modules.
+`zz add` command will resolve absolute path, locally and globally installed node modules.
 So, your plugins could be distributed in a different ways.